Bloodhatam/Eboot-OS/README.md

 Project has:
 - a windows forms app
 - a multi-platform console (Win32/Mac/Linux)
-- a special OS designed to run project apps
+- a special OS designed to run project apps (you're here right now)